Western hunter-gatherer

-SHGs were in turn an equal mix of WHGs and EHGs.
-Once the main population throughout Europe, the WHGs were largely displaced by successive expansions of Early European Farmers (EEFs) during the early Neolithic, but experienced a resurgence during the Middle Neolithic, mainly mediated by WHG males mating with EEF females.
-During the Late Neolithic and Early Bronze Age, Western Steppe Herders (WSHs) from the Pontic–Caspian steppe embarked on a massive expansion, which further displaced the WHGs.
-Among modern-day populations, WHG ancestry is most common among populations of the eastern Baltic.
+Once the main population throughout Europe, the WHGs were largely replaced by successive expansions of Early European Farmers (EEFs) of Anatolian origin during the early Neolithic, who generally carried a minor amount of WHG ancestry due to admixture with WHG groups during their European expansion.
+Among modern-day populations, WHG ancestry is most common among populations of the eastern Baltic region.